KayFrimp/alx-low_level_programming/0x18-dynamic_libraries/README.md

 0. libdynamic.so - Dynamic library with several functions.

 1. 1-create_dynamic_lib.sh - creates a dynamic library called liball.so from all the .c files that are in the current directory.

+2. 100-operations.s - Dynamic library with C functions that can be called from Python.